SAP-samples/teched2024-DA181/exercises/ex6/README.md

-# Exercise 6 - Bind your application to an HDI Container
+# Exercise 6 - Bind your application to an HDI Container & View the data in SAP HANA Database Explorer

 In this exercise, we will create  a [SAP HANA Deployment Infrasturer ( HDI ) container](https://help.sap.com/docs/SAP_HANA_PLATFORM/3823b0f33420468ba5f1cf7f59bd6bd9/3ef0ee9da11440e4b01708455b8497a9.html) and bind that container to our project and deply the project to SAP HANA Cloud.